akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

 ## Preparation
 * Create an Akash account and ensure you have AKT tokens.
-* Login to console.akash.network with your wallet to launch an instance with an SDL (yaml) found in vLLM folder of the awesome akash [repo](https://github.com/akash-network/awesome-akash/vLLM/)
+* Login to console.akash.network with your wallet to launch an instance with an SDL (YAML) found in vLLM folder of the awesome akash [repo](https://github.com/akash-network/awesome-akash/vLLM/)

 ## Containerization
 We are going to use the latest official vLLM container image: `vLLM/vLLM-openai:v0.4.0.post1` .